cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ### MySQL

 - **version**: Specify the version of MySQL you want to install.
-Valid values are 5.5 and 5.6 (can only be set during stack build).
+Valid values are 5.5 and 5.6 (can only be set during application build).
-- **root_disk_size** (_Optional, AWS EC2 and GCE only_): Default size of root disk (in GB) for servers in stack.
+- **root_disk_size** (_Optional, AWS EC2 and GCE only_): Default size of root disk (in GB) for servers used by application.
 Default value is 20.
 - **root_disk_type** (_Optional, AWS EC2 and GCE only_): Disk type, accepted values being _ssd_ and _magnetic_.
 Default value is _ssd_.
 - **engine**: Specify the MySQL engine you want to install.
-Valid values are 'mysql' and 'percona' (can only be set during stack build).
+Valid values are 'mysql' and 'percona' (can only be set during application build).
 - **tamper_with_yml** (*Optional*): Determines whether Cloud 66 can automatically update your database configuration (username, password and server address).
 Default is *yes*.

 ```